 Niacin, after undergoing biochemical reactions in the mitochondria with nicotinamide, and tryptophan forms nicotinamide adenine dinucleotide (NAD) and NAD phosphate (NADP).
 NAD and NADP are the active forms of niacin which, when reduced to NAD(H) and NADP(H) respectively, participates in catabolic redox reactions and are cofactors in anabolic redox reactions.

-Although niacin has been in use for many years, its beneficial pleiotropic effects make it a challenge to grasp its mechanism of action fully.
+Although niacin has been in use for many years, its beneficial pleiotropic effects make it challenging to grasp its mechanism of action fully.
 However, a targeted mechanism of action based on certain effects niacin has in the human body are:

 - Lipid metabolism: Lipid-lowering ability of niacin is very diverse and still under investigation.
 One proposed mechanism is the action of niacin's antilipolytic effect, thought to be mediated via nicotinic acid receptors.
-An alternate mechanism recently uncovered is the ability of niacin to speed up the intracellular degradation of Apolipoprotein B (ApoB) containing lipoproteins, such as VLDL and LDL by inhibiting triglyceride synthesis.
+An alternate mechanism recently uncovered is the ability of niacin to speed up the intracellular degradation of Apolipoprotein B (ApoB) containing lipoproteins, such as VLDL and LDL, by inhibiting triglyceride synthesis.
 Also, niacin inhibits diacylglycerol acyltransferase 2 (DGAT2), thereby decreasing hepatic triglyceride synthesis.
-A suggested mechanism for the increase of HDL-cholesterol levels is the fact that niacin decreases the degradation of ApoA-I-containing lipoproteins, increases peroxisome proliferator-activated receptor γ (PPARγ) expression and enhances PPARγ transcriptional activity in macrophages.
+A suggested mechanism for increasing HDL-cholesterol levels is that niacin decreases the degradation of ApoA-I-containing lipoproteins and increases peroxisome proliferator-activated receptor γ (PPARγ) expression and enhances PPARγ transcriptional activity in macrophages.
 Levels of free fatty acids become lowered via niacin's downregulating action of cyclic adenosine monophosphate.
 By doing so, it decreases the most important intracellular mediator of pro-lipolytic stimuli.

 - Malignant glioma: Niacin may inhibit glioma cell invasion both in vivo and in vitro.
-Epithelial-mesenchymal transition (EMT) is involved in the process of cell migration, adhesion, and polarity; it also has involvement in the downregulation of E-cadherin, an epithelial marker and upregulation of Snail1, a mesenchymal marker, both processes which are important to the normal developmental of mesoderm and neural crest migration.
-Research has found tumor cells to have EMT-like processes, which not only gives them the ability to recur but to cause immunosuppression and cell invasion.
+Epithelial-mesenchymal transition (EMT) is involved in the process of cell migration, adhesion, and polarity; it also has involvement in the downregulation of E-cadherin, an epithelial marker, and upregulation of Snail1, a mesenchymal marker, both processes which are important to the normal developmental of mesoderm and neural crest migration.
+Research has found tumor cells to have EMT-like processes, which give them the ability to recur and cause immunosuppression and cell invasion.
 The degradation of Snail1, an EMT-promoting transcription factor that leads to invasion of U251 glioblastoma multiforme cells, was found to be facilitated in cells with niacin treatment, thus leading to a decrease in tumor invasion.

 Niacin is available in two chemical forms.
 As nicotinic acid only, used for hyperlipoproteinemia or peripheral vascular disease.
 Another form is both nicotinic acid and nicotinamide (niacinamide), used for nutritional supplementation or pellagra.
 Oral extended-release tablets come in 250 mg, 500 mg, 750mg, 1000 mg, 3000 mg.
 Dosing of 1 to 3 grams/day was found to reduce serum LDL cholesterol and increase serum HDL cholesterol.